isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The standard C++ mechanism to construct a an instance of a type is to call its constructor.
-As specified in [C.41: A constructor should create a fully initialized object](#Rc-complete).
+The standard C++ mechanism to construct an instance of a type is to call its constructor.
+As specified in guideline [C.41](#Rc-complete): a constructor should create a fully initialized object.
 No additional initialization, such as by `memcpy`, should be required.
 A type will provide a copy constructor and/or copy assignment operator to appropriately make a copy of the class, preserving the type's invariants.
-Using memcpy to copy a non-trivially copyable type can result in slicing, or data corruption.
+Using memcpy to copy a non-trivially copyable type has undefined behavior.
+Frequently this results in slicing, or data corruption.

 ##### Example, bad

     struct base
     {
         virtual void update() = 0;
+        std::shared_ptr<int> sp;
     };

     struct derived : public base